What is serum sickness?

 Who gets serum sickness?

-Serum sickness typically followed exposure to foreign, non-human proteins, especially antivenoms and antitoxins made in horse, e.g., rattlesnake antivenom used in the USA.
+Serum sickness typically followed exposure to foreign, non-human proteins, especially antivenoms and antitoxins made in horse, for example, rattlesnake antivenom used in the USA.
 More recently, reactions have been reported with the increasing use of thymoglobulin and chimeric monoclonal antibody therapy (biological response agents).

 Chimeric monoclonal antibodies are a group of biologic agents that are being used with increasing frequency for many immunological disorders such as rheumatoid arthritis, psoriasis and in cancer therapies.